-The reason Rae Morris is one of Australia’s favourite makeup artists is because she’s spends less preachy, more teachy.
+The reason Rae Morris is one of Australia’s favourite makeup artists is because she spends more time teaching and less time preaching.

-To quote award-winning beauty editor (and founder of this site), Eleanor Pendleton, “She’s the is one makeup artist I interview that I still learn something new from”.
-The fast-talking, hand-waving, exuberant beauty oracle genuinely isn’t afraid to get technical and overshare which is why she’s one of the only experts who won’t give you a beauty tip you can Google and find 20 other entries on.
+To quote award-winning beauty editor (and founder of this site), Eleanor Pendleton, “[Morris] the is one makeup artist I interview that I still learn something new from”.
+The fast-talking, hand-waving, exuberant beauty oracle isn’t afraid to get technical, which is why she is one of the only experts who won’t give you a beauty tip you can Google and find 20 other entries on.

 It is this winning personality that must’ve convinced one of only two living Japanese calligraphy brush craft masters to exclusively create state-of-the-art makeup brushes for her, an honour not lost on Morris.
 “These brushes are a piece of history!
 This man is one of the last LIVING masters.
 People, don’t you get it?!” she exclaims during our chat.